archilex/advanced-tables-docs/README.md

 To use Advanced Tables you will need to add the `AdvancedTables` trait to the appropriate class depending on whether you intend to use it on a [Resource Table](#resource-tables), [Simple Resource Table](#simple-modal-resource-tables), [Table Widget](#table-widgets), or [Panel Page](#panel-pages).

-*Important: For standalone Table Builder users, please refer to the documentation for [using Advanced Tables with Table Builder](#filament-table-builder)*
+> Important: For standalone Table Builder users, please refer to the documentation for [using Advanced Tables with Table Builder](#filament-table-builder).

 #### Resource tables